abikirkham/girls-get-tattoos/README.md

 - **As a user, I want to view my order history** so that I can track my previous purchases and consultations.
 - **As a user, I want to reorder previously purchased items with a simple click** so that I can easily get a design I liked again.
-- **As a user, I want to track the status of my current orders** (pending, shipped, delivered) so that I know when to expect my tattoo or consultation.
+- **As a user, I want to track the status of my current orders** (booked) so that I know when to expect my tattoo consultation.

 **7. Admin Management**